CarloWood/systemd-netns/README.md

 allows you to create multiple interfaces with different Layer 2 (that is, Ethernet MAC) addresses on top of a single NIC.
 MACVLAN is a bridge without an explicit bridge device.

+When using `netns-macvlan@NSNAME.service`, the device inside will be called `${MACVLAN_IFNAME}` and it will be associated with the physical interface `${MACVLAN_PARENT_IFNAME}`.

+The mode that the MACVLAN will operate in is determined by the value of `${MACVLAN_MODE}` that can have one of five different values:

+* private : Do not allow communication between macvlan instances on the same physical interface, even if the external switch supports hairpin mode.
+* vepa : Virtual Ethernet Port Aggregator mode.
+Data from one macvlan instance to the other on the same physical interface is transmitted over the physical interface.
+Either the attached switch needs to support hairpin mode, or there must be a TCP/IP router forwarding the packets in order to allow communication.
+* bridge : In bridge mode, all endpoints are directly connected to each other, communication is not redirected through the physical interface's peer.
+* passthru : Allows a single VM to be connected directly to the physical interface.
+For more information see [man ip-link](https://man7.org/linux/man-pages/man8/ip-link.8.html).
+* source : allows one to set a list of allowed mac address, which is used to match against source mac address from received frames on underlying interface.
+This allows creating mac based VLAN associations, instead of standard port or tag based.